thejoshwolfe/stop-thief/README.md

 Mechanically, the app is technically feature complete, but looks terrible and has numerous usability issues.

 * TODO: (optional) adjust AI to enable circling crime spaces but not moving away rather than immediately moving into them.
-* TODO: thief should exit the subway immediately after entering it, not waiting for another clue.

 # License